ranimth0707/PanicShield/README.md

 | 🟡 Holder Concentration | **+1** | Top 10 holders > 60% of total supply | `okx-dex-token` |
 | 🟡 Low Volume | **+1** | 24h trading volume < $50,000 | `okx-dex-market` |

-**Security Risk is weighted highest (+3)** because contract-level vulnerabilities are non-recoverable — when a token is a honeypot or rug, every second counts.
+**Security Risk is weighted highest (+3)** because contract level vulnerabilities are non recoverable when a token is a honeypot or rug, every second counts.

 ### Score Example